-The IEP team documents a variety of adaptations and supports that allow the student to access and participate in instructional and non-instructional contexts.
+Section III of the IEP allows the IEP team to document a variety of adaptations and supports that allow the student to access and participate in instructional and non-instructional contexts.
 These adaptations are selected by the IEP based on their knowledge of the student, the general education standards and curriculum, and the educational environment(s) in which the student participates or may participate.
-The purpose of accommodations and other supports is to minimize the impact of the student's disability (as documented in the PLAAFP) on his or her access, participation, and progress
+The purpose of accommodations and other supports is to minimize the impact of the student's disability (as documented in the PLAAFP) on his or her access, participation, and progress.